Latest Technology in Cataract Surgery: A Complete Guide

 Frequently Asked Questions (FAQ’S):

-Q: What is the difference between current cataract surgery and traditional methods?
+Q: What is the difference between current Cataract Surgery and traditional methods ?

-A: The latest techniques use the precision of laser and digital guidance, which makes the surgery more accurate, safe, and does not require as long of a recovery as the traditional manual surgery.
+A: The latest techniques use the precision of Laser and digital guidance, which makes the Surgery more accurate, safe, and does not require as long of a recovery as the traditional manual Surgery.

 A: No. The procedure is virtually painless because of the use of numbing drops and the laser technology allows for a gentle bladeless procedure.

-Q: How long is recovery after cataract surgery with advanced technology?
+Q: How long is recovery after Cataract Surgery with advanced technology ?

 A: For most people, vision gets better in a day or two.
 Full recovery will take several weeks, and although you should be feeling good by this point, follow-up care is very important.

-Q: Are premium intraocular lenses something to think about?
+Q: Are premium Intraocular Lenses something to think about ?

 A: Yes, for many patients, premium intraocular lenses will improve the quality of vision by addressing problems with astigmatism or if you are someone who needs reading glasses.
 But each patient is different, and each eye condition is different, especially with modern premium IOLs, so you have to find which is best for you when compared to traditional lenses.

-Q: Who is the ideal candidate for modern cataract surgery techniques?
+Q: Who is the ideal candidate for modern Cataract Surgery techniques ?

 A: Virtually anyone with cataracts can benefit, but a surgeon will evaluate your eyes, health, and goals to see if modern techniques such as femtosecond lasers or premium IOLs would be your best options.